-When visiting Larnaca (Cyprus) be sure to visit the city’s biggest natural attraction, the Salt Lake.
-It is located near the airport just outside of the city center.
-What makes the site a big favorite among tourists is not only its rich natural diversity but also its proximity to some of the most important historical monuments in Larnaca.
+When visiting Larnaca be sure to visit the city’s biggest natural attraction, the Salt Lake.
+It is located near the airport just outside of the city centre.
+What makes the site a big favourite among tourists is not only its rich natural diversity but also its proximity to some of the most important historical monuments in Larnaca.
 Those who love to take long exploratory walks will surely delight in the abundance of attractions that can be found in the area.

 Next stop is at the modern structure of Chalkidos Street Residence.
 The edifice will surely delight the architecture enthusiast for the rare feat of creating a harmonious blend between the unpretentious material of concrete and glass with the open and sun-drenched landscape of the island.
 It is then followed by the Salt Lake Park, which makes for a dramatic contrast.
 The verdant area often hosts open-air musical events and also serves as the gateway to the scenic area of Larnaca Salt Lake.